James the Red Engine: James in Thomas and the Magic Railroad

 In the 2000 film, Thomas and the Magic Railroad, James was threatened by Diesel 10 and almost got pushed back into a smelting pit before being teleported out by Mr. Conductor Jr. (portrayed by Michael E. Rodgers).
 In the beginning, the fly annoying James was a reference to the original Awdry story "Buzz, Buzz".

 Susan Roman voiced James in the film.
-Michael Angelis provided James's voice in the workprint, along with Percy.
+Michael Angelis provided James's voice in the workprint, along with Percy before he was replaced.

 James in All Engines Go

-In the 2021 reboot, James was brought back as a regular character.
-However, unlike the original series, he was brought down as a main cast member, now appearing as a supporting character.
+In the 2021 reboot, James was brought back as a supporting character, rather than as part of the main cast as with the original series.
 Much like many of the other characters in the reboot, many of James' design elements and personality were altered to a more engaging dynamic towards the young engines.
-He does exhibit carelessness with his (often) dropped cargo.
+He does exhibit carelessness with his often-dropped cargo.